 (if required) not later than the 30 NM annunciation.

-be aware of what bank angle/turn rate the particular receiver uses to compute
+pilot must be aware of what bank angle/turn rate the particular receiver uses to

-turn anticipation, and whether wind and airspeed are included in the receiver's
+compute turn anticipation, and whether wind and airspeed are included in the

-calculations.
-This information should be in the receiver operating manual.
-Over
+receiver's calculations.
+This information should be in the receiver operating

-or under banking the turn onto the final approach course may significantly delay
+manual.
+Over or under banking the turn onto the final approach course may

-getting on course and may result in high descent rates to achieve the next
+significantly delay getting on course and may result in high descent rates to

-NM of the FAWP with the approach mode armed, the approach mode will switch to
+within 2 NM of the FAWP with the approach mode armed, the approach mode will

-active, which results in RAIM changing to approach sensitivity and a change in
+switch to active, which results in RAIM changing to approach sensitivity and a

 sensitivity will smoothly change from ±1 NM to ±0.3 NM at the FAWP.
 As